 The PHP spread operator ... can be used as a function parameter to unpack an array or iterable into individual arguments.
 This allows for more flexible and concise function calls, as well as easier manipulation of arrays.

-To use the spread operator as a function parameter.
-You simply place it before the array or iterable variable name in the function call.
-For example, consider the following function that takes three arguments:
+To use the spread operator as a function parameter, you simply place it before the array or iterable variable name in the function call.
+For example.

 <?php